klm127/klm127.github.io/_posts/2021-03-21-freeplane-stack.md

 The method of loci takes full advantage of the spatial sense; pratitioners place memory anchors within a well known location they construct in their mind.
 To retrieve the memories, they mentally navigate this imagined space.

 Mindmapping also taps into spatial awareness.
-Though they can be quickly expanded, Nodes have distinct positions on the tree, and can be accessed by traversing the same path.
-There is a dimensional sense to the information, even if every node has infinite space.
+Though they can be quickly expanded, Nodes have distinct positions on the tree, and can be reached by traversing a particular path.
+There is a dimensional sense to the information, even if every node contains infinite space.
 I suggest that the act of creating a mindmap alone secures ideas better in memory than linear notes, even before those notes must be referenced.

 All together, mindmaps solve a big question most students must have.
 How do we mentally organize large amounts of knowledge?
 How do we not forget that whole branches of our trees even exist?